 The elderly in these parts have miserable pensions and many when they become widows are left with little assistance.
-To help, we a Canadian-Romanian family are building a charity home for the aged townsfolk without families to support them.
+To help, a Canadian-Romanian family are building a charity home for the aged townsfolk without families to support them.
 The building will also serve as a community centre, and eventually an organic farm will be started too.

 [On EuroVelo 6 cycle route]

 Lisa is a small farming community in the far southern Romanian county (Judet) of Teleorman, close to the Bulgarian border and the Danube river.
-The project in Lisa is a relaxing place and is on the very edge of town where it is very quite and peaceful, apart from when the local dogs are maybe performing their last session of barking in the evening!
+The project in Lisa is a relaxing place and is on the very edge of town where it is very quiet and peaceful, apart from when the local dogs are maybe performing their last session of barking in the evening!
 The property where the building takes place consists of the big new building for the project, two old buildings (now practically derelict), a small orchard, and quite a large meadow with an abundance of fruit trees.

 - - Fund raising / Bicycle Tourers - -

 During spring through to autumn, the property serves as a camping spot or basic accommodation for bicycle tourers cycling along the Eurovelo 6 route.
 The cycle route goes from France to the Black Sea.
 This is one of (if not 'the') most popular bicycle route in Europe, and the route passes right through Lisa!
 In exchange for accommodating them, the guests make donations to the charity project.
 Some great times can be had with the tourists that come to stay!

 - - People of the Project - -

->> GETTING TO THE PROJECT <
+>> GETTING TO THE PROJECT <<

-- Getting a lift from Bucharest - -
+- - Getting a lift from Bucharest - -

 Sometimes trips are made from our Bed & Breakfast in Bucharest to the project in the countryside.
 If someone is soon due to make a journey, you can hitch a lift and stay at our B&B until then.

-- Travelling from airport in Bucharest -
+- - Travelling from airport in Bucharest - -

 If you're arriving in Bucharest by air, and want to save money by getting a bus rather than a taxi, you can get a 780 Express bus from the airport to the North Train Station ('Gara de Nord').

-From the North Train Station you can either come to our B&B, which is in easy walking distance from Gara de Nord, or, you can get a 96 trolley bus to the 'International Bus Station Rahova', where you can then get a bus to our project in the countryside town of Lisa.
+From the North Train Station you can either come to our B&B, which is within easy walking distance from Gara de Nord, or, you can get a 96 trolley bus to the 'International Bus Station Rahova', where you can then get a bus to our project in the countryside town of Lisa.